DIYDave/ESP8266-Alarmclock/README.md

 -The moon phases are calculated and displayed as symbols

-This alarm clock wakes me up since December 2017 reliably every day.
+This alarm clock wakes me up since May 2017 reliably every day.

 ### List of resources: